-Sam provides training and behavior modification for puppies and adults in Phoenix / Scottsdale areas.
-No electric collars.
+Sam provides intelligent training and behavior modification for puppies and adults in Phoenix / Scottsdale areas.
 No harsh methods.

 Dogs with behavioral problems are often banished, such as being left alone in the yard, or in a crate for too many hours, or locked away in a room, or shunned.
 Not only does that not fix the problems, it actually makes them worse.
 Isolation is destructive to a dog’s personality.

 I worked with such a dog last week.
 A 3 year old, male miniature Poodle mix.
 The behavior of concern was the hiding.
 He would randomly just leave the room, go down the hall, into the Master Bedroom, and hide in a far corner of the closet behind the clothes.